yvanliang/cosmos-transfer1/examples/training_cosmos_transfer_7B_sample_AV.md

 To customize your training, see the job (experiment) config in `cosmos_transfer1/diffusion/config/training/experiment/ctrl_7b_tp_sample_av.py` to understand how they are defined, and edit as needed.

-It is also possible to modify config parameters from command line.
+It is also possible to modify config parameters from the command line.
 For example:

 ```bash
 torchrun --nproc_per_node=8 -m cosmos_transfer1.diffusion.training.train --config=cosmos_transfer1/diffusion/config/config_train.py -- experiment=CTRL_7Bv1pt3_t2w_121frames_control_input_lidar_block3_pretrain trainer.max_iter=100 checkpoint.save_iter=40
 ```

-This will update the maximum training iterations to 100 (default in the registered experiments: 999999999) and checkpoint saving frequency to 50 (default: 1000).
+This will update the maximum training iterations to 100 (default in the registered experiments: 999999999) and checkpoint saving frequency to 40 (default: 1000).

 **Saving Checkpoints and Resuming Training.**
-During the training, the checkpoints will be saved in the below structure.
+During training, the checkpoints will be saved in the structure below.
 Since we use TensorParallel across 8 GPUs, 8 checkpoints will be saved each time.

 ```
 checkpoints/cosmos_transfer1_pretrain/CTRL_7Bv1_sampleAV/CTRL_7Bv1pt3_t2w_121frames_control_input_lidar_block3_pretrain/checkpoints/